About Elissa Field

 What about bio basics?
 I’m originally from Michigan, lived briefly in Atlanta and North Carolina, then in the DC area and Richmond, Virginia, before moving to Florida.
 Each of those places (and my parents’ 230-yr-old home outside of NYC) have impacted my writing — from my farming grandparents and life on lakes in Michigan, to the year I was taught by an old Reverand who’d marched with Martin Luther King in Charlotte, to hours spent in stables in all of those places, to the southern influence of college in Richmond, to living in the tropics.
 I can’t mention where I’ve lived without mentioning traveling, since place and culture and languages fascinate me, as do international affairs.
-Degree-wise, I hold a bachelors in English and Writing from Virginia Commonwealth University, a certificate to teach English and History, and am in the throes of applying to masters programs.
+Degree-wise, I hold a bachelors in English and Writing from Virginia Commonwealth University, a certificate to teach English and History, and am a Masters candidate through the University of Florida.

 Not perfect, but for the moment that will have to be good enough, because I’m tired of the old bio that was up here and am taking it down.
 As the editors at PaperDarts said on their submissions guidelines, I can do that, because I’m the boss lady.